Jenkins vs GitLab CI: Battle of CI/CD Tools

 5. Issue Tracking & Issue Shuffling

-Due to its great issue tracking and issue shuffling features, GitHub is a preferred CI/CD tool for numerous open-source projects.
+Due to its great issue tracking and issue shuffling features, GitLab is a preferred CI/CD tool for numerous open-source projects.
 It smartly allows you to parallel test pull requests and branches.
-For simple and trouble-free monitoring, the testing outcomes are displayed on the GitHub UI.
+For simple and trouble-free monitoring, the testing outcomes are displayed on the GitLab UI.
 Owing to the easy user interface, it is extra friendly to use when you compare it to Jenkins.

 6. Manage Git Repositories With Access Controls